sra1mantri/be-products/README.md

+# **Product Order Management**

-A Spring boot application that uses JWT to do Role based CRUD operations.
+A Spring boot application for product management and users to place orders.
+The application uses the JWT token,role based access to the services, relational database to manage the products, user and Order information.

-1) Login service to fetch the JWT token and use it in the subsequent requests
-2) Users and Products are created using the flyway scripts during the start up
-3) Modular based implementation which can be easily divided to Microservices based on the need
-4) As this is a simple application, The DB Password and the Secret key are maintained in the Environmental file while running the application in the IDE.
+## Features
+  * RESTful API with Swagger documentation
+  * JWT Authentication with Role based access control
+  * Discount strategy using Strategy Pattern
+  * Postgres database for Storing the User and Inventory Information
-5) Unit and Integration Tests to cover the scenarios
+  * Unit and Integration Testing to cover the scenarios
-6) Added OpenAPI and Swagger specification
+  * Database migration with Flyway

+## Table of Contents
+  * Setup Instructions
+  * Design Decisions
+  * API Documentation

+## Setup Instructions
+  * Java 17+
+  * Maven 3.9+
+  * Postgres

+    Take the postgres image from docker and start the posgres using the below command docker run -d -e POSTGRES_PASSWORD=root -p 5432:5432 --name my-postgres postgres